-With funding from the RJ Carver Charitable Trust and USDA-Farm Services Agency, UNI Biology undergraduate students are surveying pollinator habitat created by farmers through the Conservation Reserve Program.
+How well does the Conservation Reserve Program work, and how can we make it work better for Iowa farmers?
+UNI Biology undergraduate students are surveying pollinator habitat created by farmers through the USDA Farm Service Agency Pollinator Initiative, also known as "CP-42."
 They measure vegetation, and survey bees and butterflies, to assess the overall quality of the plantings, and provide a report to the landowner.
 Data will be used in a larger research project for the USDA Farm Services Agency, to help improve the CRP program nationwide.
-Below are photos from summer 2017.
 Click here for a list of helpful wildflower guides.

 Student Michael Lashbrook learns to identify prairie plants during Botany Boot Camp, May 2017.

 Students take notes while UNI alum Bruce Stiles gives them a tour of his property.

 Professor Steve O'Kane showing students how to use a plant press

 Professor Ai Wen supervise students on a UNI campus prairie survey

 Students take a lunch break while surveying pollinator habitat near Cedar Rapids

 Summarizing data at the TPC with Dr. Wen and Dr. Myers